Awesome Free North Pole Maps

 1875 German Map of the North Pole

-German Polar map containing: the countries and oceans from the North Pole to 50 degrees North and so forth, and also an overview of the Russian Empire.
+German Polar map contains the countries and oceans from the North Pole to 50 degrees North and so forth, and an overview of the Russian Empire.

 You might also like these maps of old maps of Antarctica or old maps of Europe.

-If you are looking for some illustrations of inhabitants of the North Pole, then, check out these vintage reindeer drawings and polar bear art prints.
+If you are looking for some illustrations of the inhabitants of the North Pole, then check out these vintage reindeer drawings and polar bear art prints.

 Thank you for these!
 I’m doing a daily creativity boost class where we’re creating our own maps using pieces of others, and these are perfect!